chrisgoringe/cg-use-everywhere/README.md

 A special case of UE? - Seed Everywhere connects to any unconnected INT input with 'seed' in the input name.
 So you can use the same seed everywhere.

+## Widget?

+A UE or UE? node with just one output can have the output converted to a widget.
+But the combination ones can't.

 ## Caution

 It's possible to create a loop with UE, and that currently isn't detected.
 If you get a RecursionError that's probably what you've done.
 Remember, *every* unconnected input gets connected to the UE output, even optional ones...